seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 No, indeed, will I not, Pompey; it is not the wear.
 I will pray, Pompey, to increase your bondage: If
 you take it not patiently, why, your mettle is the
 more.
-Adieu, trusty Pompey. ’Bless you, friar.
+Adieu, trusty Pompey.
+'Bless you, friar.

 **DUKE VINCENTIO**
 And you.